-- 100%-owned 137.3 km2 road accessible property, located 65 km west of Dawson City, in the headwaters of the Sixtymile placer gold camp.
+- The 137.3 km2 road accessible property is located 65 km west of Dawson City, in the headwaters of the Sixtymile placer gold camp.

 - 26 distinct silver-lead-zinc-gold-copper veins identified to-date over 13 km strike length and 400 m vertical extent in topography.

 - Only 3.5% or 590 m of the known strike length of veins has been coarsely drilled near surface.

 - Compelling early-stage copper-molybdenum-gold porphyry potential in the eastern portion of the property, underlain by the Prospector Mountain Suite intrusive rocks.